csb324/eleventy-obsidian-ninareth/notes/People/Tinzelven/Captain Fretze.md

 He's a Slavecatcher in the [[Zalevi Military]], and [[Niko]] was specifically wanted for *freeing* slaves in [[Zalev]]. [[Niko]] said to avoid him, and if we *must* interact, definitely do not mention [[Niko]].
 He's significantly more dangerous and more powerful than we originally believed.
 He's under the command of [[El'Haliand]].

 ### Who's he to us?

+He can't prove that we were behind the [[Zalevi Embassy Break-in]], but he knows it was us and he looks forward to having our heads.

-He's unerringly friendly to [[The Unforged Few]], and regards us as fun little curiosities.
+Nonetheless, he's unerringly friendly to [[The Unforged Few]], and publically regards us as fun little curiosities.
 He's an extrovert.
 And he loves his (fucked up, violent, human-rights-violating) country.

 Offered to give [[The Unforged Few]] VIP tickets to big “demonstration festival” and insisted we travel back to [[Zalev]] with their caravan.
 Timing was dependent on when they get back (probably derailed now...)
 We assume this festival was intended to be a public execution of the slaves the gathered, primarily [[Niko]].
 Volun-told us that he would help hurry along the progress of the [[Adrienne Spout|Adrienne]]'s harp repairs.